MMNmedia/.github/profile/README.md

 ## Copyright

 All of our projects are proprietary and are copyrighted, belonging to MMN.
-If you find that we are violating the copyrights or ToS of a project in any way, please contact us by email below.
+If you find that we are violating the copyrights or ToS of a project in any way, please contact us by email: [copr-legaliss-team@matthewsnetmedia.co.uk](mailto:copr-legaliss-team@matthewsnetmedia.co.uk).

 ## Contributing

 Unfortunately, we are not accepting contributions from members outside of our organisation.
 This page is just to introduce our organisation to those who stumble across our GitHub profile.
-If you need to flag an issue, please contact us directly: [support-team@matthewsnetmedia.co.uk](mailto:support-team@matthewsnetmedia.co.uk).
+If you need to flag an issue, please contact us directly: [github-spt-team@matthewsnetmedia.co.uk](mailto:github-spt-team@matthewsnetmedia.co.uk).

 ## Service Uptime